wandb/docs/docs/support/docker_queues_run_multiple_jobs_that_download_same_artifact_useartifact.md

 tags:
    - launch
 ---

-There is no caching; each job is independent.
-However, there are ways to configure your queue/agent where it mounts a shared cache.
-You can achieve this via docker args in the queue config.
+No caching exists; each job operates independently.
+Configure the queue or agent to mount a shared cache using Docker arguments in the queue configuration.

-As a special case, you can also mount the W&B artifacts cache as a persistent volume.
+Additionally, mount the W&B artifacts cache as a persistent volume for specific use cases.